 Just open the valve to set up this self-inflating sleeping pad.

 Pros: This sleeping pad from Gear Doctors offers an easy, self-inflated setup.
 It also has great insulation with an R-value of 4.3, making it ideal for camping in colder weather.
-It weighs 2.2 pounds and packs down to 8 x 12 inches, making it a good option for backpacking.
-It also features a hypoallergenic sleeping surface that measures 72 x 22 inches and is 1.5 inches thick.
+It weighs 2.2 pounds and packs to 8 by 12 inches, making it a good option for backpacking.
+It also features a hypoallergenic sleeping surface that measures 72 by 22 inches and is 1.5 inches thick.

 Bottom Line: This may be a good option if you want an inflatable pad that doesn’t have to be blown up or pumped.
-The 4.3 R-value will help keep you warm, but keep in mind that the 22-inch width may not be ideal for some.
+The 4.3 R-value will help keep you warm, but remember that the 22-inch width may not be ideal for some.

 Camping trips should be exciting adventures, but back and hip pain or cold nights from sleeping on the ground can ruin the fun.
 Avoid that fate by choosing one of these sleeping pads for camping so you can have comfortable, restful nights in the great outdoors.